Key takeaways:

 1. Don't Rely on Generic Runtime Dispatch

 LiteRT's Accelerator.NPU does per-op dispatch.
-For CNNs, this works — all ops are NPU-native.
-For transformers, it fragments the graph into alternating NPU/CPU subgraphs.
-Always use ahead-of-time compilation via Qualcomm AI Hub or similar vendor tools.
+For CNNs with all NPU-native ops, this works.
+For transformers, it fragments the graph into alternating NPU/CPU subgraphs with ~0.5–2ms per memory transfer.
+Always use ahead-of-time compilation via Qualcomm AI Hub or equivalent vendor tools (MediaTek NeuroPilot, Samsung ONE, etc.).

 NPUs require static tensor shapes.
-Convert dynamic ONNX shapes to fixed before submission:
+Convert dynamic ONNX axes to fixed values before submitting to AI Hub:

 import onnx